ska-sa/spead2/doc/py-send.rst

 .. py:class:: spead2.send.GroupMode

    Enumeration selecting the packet ordering for a group of heaps sent with :py:meth:`~spead2.send.AbstractStream.send_heaps`.
-At present there is only one option, but there is the possibility of other options in future.

    .. py:attribute:: ROUND_ROBIN

      Interleave the packets of the heaps.
 One packet is sent from each heap in turn (skipping those that have run out of packets).

+   .. py::attribute:: SERIAL

+     Send the heaps one after another.

 UDP
 ^^^